 - Wait times: Minimal for most services

-France's Assurance Maladie covers 70-100% of medical costs for residents.
-Most people add a mutuelle (supplemental insurance) to cover the rest.
+France's Assurance Maladie reimburses 70-100% of medical costs.
+Most residents add a mutuelle (private top-up policy) to cover the remainder.

 - State coverage: Reimburses 70% of standard care